Careium/code-challenge-careium/README.md

 # Tech requirements

+This is what we like but if you feel do use other tools feel free, as long as you can explain why.

-- Native app that wraps a react web app (if you want to show your native skills)
+- React native f you want to show your native skills
 - React for the frontend
+- Typescript
 - CSSinJS is a plus, but not a requirement (JSS, styled-components)
 - Python, Java or node.js are good alternatives for the backend
 - Tests (appropriate tests to the solution chosen)